Information for family about the social media ban

 If young people already have an account will they be kicked off?

-Under the proposed legislation, yes.
+Under the legislation, yes.
 Even if young people already have accounts, after the ban come into effect, anyone under 16 will not be allowed on certain social media platforms.
 There will be no ‘grandfathering’ arrangements (wondering what grandfathering means?
 Check out key terms and definitions in our guide for young people).

 What if I give my parental/guardian consent?